Would you like to see the northern lights in Tromsø, Norway? Read on, as I give you the best tips and tricks to find them!

 Feeling the harsh frigid air immediately penetrating through my jumper, I quickly pulled my waterproof ski jacket on, and on second thoughts decided to borrow one of the thermal suits from the boot.

 It didn’t do up properly – in my haste to not miss the lights, I hadn’t even checked the size – but it served as an extra layer.

 Resembling the Michelin man, I stiffly walked down the van steps and made my way around the front of the vehicle to where my group stood, some of them with tripods already set up, cameras eagerly scanning the sky.

-This northern lights tour had departed Tromsø a couple of hours earlier, and we’d drove to the border, listening to beguiling tales of how the aurora bolearis were discovered.
+This northern lights tour had departed Tromsø a couple of hours earlier, and we’d driven to the border, listening to beguiling tales of how the aurora borealis were discovered.